adorosario/wordpress-to-customgpt/README.md

 4. Push to the branch: `git push origin feature-branch-name`.
 5. Create a pull request.

-Please make sure to update tests as appropriate and adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Support